gofireflyio/aiac/README.md

 ## Description

-`aiac` is a command line tool to generate IaC (Infrastructure as Code) templates via [OpenAI](https://openai.com/)'s [ChatGPT](https://chat.openai.com/).
-The CLI allows you to ask ChatGPT to generate templates for different scenarios (e.g. "generate terraform for AWS EC2").
-It then makes the request on your behalf, accepts the response, and extracts the example code from it.
-This extracted code is either printed to standard output, or saved to a file.
-Optionally, the CLI will append the complete message (i.e. the full Markdown response including ChatGPT's explanations) to a separate markdown file.
+`aiac` is a command line tool to generate IaC (Infrastructure as Code) templates via [OpenAI](https://openai.com/)'s API or via ChatGPT.
+The CLI allows you to ask the model to generate templates for different scenarios (e.g. "generate terraform for AWS EC2").
+It will make the request, and store the resulting code to a file, or simply print it to standard output.

-## Caveats

-- ChatGPT's API is not public, and is likely to change frequently, which may break this program.
-Please inform us via the [issues page](https://github.com/gofireflyio/aiac/issues) if this happens.
-- ChatGPT may rate limit your requests, and is prone to answer slowly or not at all when under heavy load.
-- ChatGPT's responses to the same prompt may differ between executions.
-If you are unhappy with the results, try again or modify your prompt.
-- You will currently have to manually copy a session token from an actual browser session.
-Directions in the [Quick Start](#quick-start) section.
+When using ChatGPT, the server returns a Markdown file with code and explanations.
+The CLI will extract the code in this case, and optionally store the entire Markdown of explanations to a separate file.

 ## Quick Start

 First, install `aiac`:

-    go get github.com/gofireflyio/aiac
+    go generate github.com/gofireflyio/aiac

 Alternatively, clone the repository and build from source:

     git clone https://github.com/gofireflyio/aiac.git
     go build

+### Usage via OpenAI API

+You will need to provide `aiac` with an API key.
+Create your API key [here](https://beta.openai.com/account/api-keys).
+You can either provide the API key via the `--api-key` command line flag, or via the `OPENAI_API_KEY` environment variable.

+By default, `aiac` simply prints the extracted code to standard output

+    aiac --api-key=API_KEY generate terraform for AWS EC2

+To store the resulting code to a file:

+    aiac --api-key=API_KEY \
+         --output-file="aws_ec2.tf" \
+         get terraform for AWS EC2

+### Usage via ChatGPT

+There are several caveats to using `aiac` in ChatGPT mode:

+- ChatGPT's API is not public, and is likely to change frequently, which may break this program.
+Please inform us via the [issues page](https://github.com/gofireflyio/aiac/issues) if this happens.
+- ChatGPT may rate limit your requests, and is prone to answer slowly or not at all when under heavy load.
+- You will currently have to manually copy a session token from an actual browser session in order to authenticate (instructions follow).

 You will need to provide `aiac` with a session token.
 Since ChatGPT doesn't currently support programmatic usage, you will need to do this via your browser